(\_/) (o.o) /|_|\

 Agent Instructions

-Copy this English instruction document and give it directly to Cursor, Codex, or Claude Code so the agent can post status updates to the monitoring API during work.
+Copy this English instruction document and give it directly to Cursor, Codex, or Claude Code so the agent can post item state-change logs to Bunny during work.

 For service, pipeline, crawler, deployment, or health monitoring.